In a noisy world, get your message heard with planned giving postcards.

 We can, and we’d be happy to take your money for them, but newsletters are a losing proposition.

-- A huge return on investment.
+- Huge return on investment.

-- Are professionally designed by communications experts.
+- Are professionally written and designed by communications experts and checked by attorneys.

 - Are engaging, friendly and appealing.

 - Focus on the benefits to sell the “sizzle.”

 - A boring, 30-minute read (if read at all).

 - Go straight in the trash.
 In case you missed it the first time: planned giving newsletters don’t get read.

 - Require you to edit, work with a vendor and waste scarce institutional resources.

 - Are serious and humorless for complete “blah.”